robang74/roberto-a-foglietta/302-politics-and-democracy-for-dummies.md

 ### Polis and democracy

-Polis meant "civitas" -- *vivere comune civile*, society -- compared to those who were living outside in the wild by their own means.
-In the "agorà" placed at the center of the "polis", where "common people" were doing market trading (for money or future payments upon a future agreed delivery) or exchanging (Provenz. barata XIV sec., barter) goods, citizens were deciding in a democratic way.
+Polis meant "civitas" -- *vivere comune civile*, the fundamentals of the society -- compared to those who were living outside the "polis", in the wild by their own means.
+In the "agorà" placed at the center of the "polis" -- where "common people" were doing market trading (for money or future payments upon a future agreed delivery) or exchanging (Provenz. barata XIV sec., barter) goods -- citizens were deciding in a democratic way.

 - Are we going to war against the nearby city, to sack them, or trading the good olive harvest for cleaning the streets and building a public fountain?